What is your current activity level?

 7. You Feel Confused About Nutrition Information

-There is endless amounts of nutrition information online, and if you read enough of it, you’ll find that many sources have conflicting recommendations.
+There is endless amounts of nutrition information online, and if you read enough of it, you’ll find many sources have conflicting recommendations.

 It’s normal to have questions about how specific nutrition topics apply to you.